UnclassedPenguin/unclassedpenguin.github.io/_posts/2026-04-21-dwm-hardware-comparison.md

 Firstly, I have heard that dwm is supposed to be one of the lightest window managers out there, so I decided to test that out by running it on some old and new(er) hardware to see how it compares.

 For the old hardware, I have a [Samsung NF210] which is a netbook from 2010 with an Intel Atom N550 (ooh baby.
 Dual core, 1.5Ghz *beast*) and an *impressive* 2GB of ram.
 Now despite my sarcasm, I actually really love this machine.
 It is a great size (at least for my moderate sized hands), has a decent keyboard on it, and has always had great battery life.
-(On a side note, if I could have this size machine, with a modern screen---read, smaller bezels---and modern cpu/ram it would be a dream machine.)
+(On a side note, if I could have this size machine, with a modern screen (read, smaller bezels) and modern cpu/ram it would be a dream machine.)

 For the "new" hardware, I am going to be using my [Thinkpad x280], that admittedly isn't all that new being released in 2018, but it has enough power to put it in an entirely different category from the NF210, and is currently my daily driver in 2026.